OrkunT/brokage-firm-challenge/README.md

      -Using Kafka Transactions
      -Kafka provides a transactional API that allows you to produce and consume messages within a transaction.
 This ensures that either all operations within the transaction succeed or none do, maintaining data consistency.

       Transactional Producers: When a service updates its database and publishes an event to Kafka, it does so within a transaction.
       Transactional Consumers: When another service consumes the event and updates its database, it also does so within a transaction.
 For example:

 Begin a Transaction:
-Java

 producer.initTransactions();
 producer.beginTransaction();